maixnor/wu-quartz/content/semester 3/Homework FMa 2.md

 The wage-setting equation is given by:

-$$\frac{W}{P} = F(u, z)$$
+$$\frac{W}{P} = F(u_{+}, z_{-})$$

 where:
 - $W$ is the nominal wage,
 - $P$ is the price level,
-- $u$ is the unemployment rate, and
+- $u_+$ is the unemployment rate, and
-- $z$ represents other factors that may affect wage setting (such as unemployment benefits).
+- $z_-$ represents other factors that may affect wage setting (such as unemployment benefits).

-The equilibrium unemployment rate, $u_n$, is where the real wage chosen in wage setting is equal to the real wage implied by price setting.
-This is called the natural rate of unemployment.

-### Downward Sloping Curve

-The wage-setting curve is typically downward sloping because a higher unemployment rate corresponds to lower wages.
-As unemployment increases, workers have less bargaining power, which leads to a decrease in wages that employers are willing to pay.

-### Shifting the Curve

-The expected price level affects wage-setting because higher expected prices lead to higher wage demands from employees.
-Factors that can shift the wage-setting curve include changes in minimum wage laws, the strength of labor unions, and variations in unemployment benefits.
+The price level, $P^{e}$ , affects nominal wages because employers and employees care about real wages, not nominal.
+Real wages deal with the purchasing power, simply, the two parties care about how much money they can pay or receive, relative to the goods that they sell or buy.
+For instance, if workers expect the prices of the goods that they buy to double, they will demand double the amount of their nominal wages to maintain their real income.
+The same logic applies to employers; they would be willing to double the nominal wages.
+Wage-setting reflects economic conditions, hence why they concern price levels.

+The unemployment rate, u, has an indirect relationship with real wages; as u↑, nominal wages decrease, vice versa.
+When the rate of unemployment is low, this gives workers a higher bargaining power than employers, as they can easily replace the job with another and can obtain higher wages.
+Conversely, when the rate is high, this gives workers a lower bargaining power because the firms can easily replace them with others whereas it will be hard for the workers to find another job.
+Additionally, this variable causes a movement along the WS curve.

+The catch-all variable, z, has a direct relationship with wages; as z↑, nominal wages increase.
+This too can be illustrated below with $\frac{W}{P} = F(u, z)$ where:
 ![[hw2_fma_pc.png]]
+- $PS$ = the price-setting relation,
+- $WS$ = the wage-setting relation, and
+- $A$ = the natural rate of unemployment ($U_n$).

+When $z$ increases (increase in unemployment benefits), this leads to a rightward shift from $WS$ to $WS_1$ as workers demand higher real wages, $W/P$.
+Consequently, this sets the new equilibrium, $A$ , and an increase in the natural rate of unemployment $U_{1} → U_{n-1}$ . $z$ is the only variable that can cause shifts of the WS curve.

 ## Task 9: Assume that unemployment benefits decrease.
 Analyze this change verbally and graphically.